SETI/rms-opus/opus/application/apps/help/api_guide.md

 #### HTML Return Format

-If the `cols` parameter is supplied, the return value is an HTML description list containing name/value pairs where the name is the "pretty" name of the metadata field.
+If the `cols` parameter is supplied, the return value is an HTML description list containing name/value pairs where the name is the fully-qualified name of the metadata field.
 If the `cols` parameter is not supplied, the return value is an HTML description list containing name/value pairs organized by category name.

 Examples: